elmtree-askmo/cloudcannon-app/content/learn/medicine/what-are-the-most-common-side-effects-associated-with-antipsychotics.md

 url: /learn/medicine/questions/what-are-the-most-common-side-effects-associated-with-antipsychotics
 score: -1.0
 related_article1:
-    id: 104591
+    id: 104602
     title: >-
-        How do phenothiazines differ from nonphenothiazines in terms of chemical structure and effects?
+        What distinguishes primary anxiety from secondary anxiety?
-    subject: Medicine
+    subject: Psychology
-    url: /learn/medicine/questions/how-do-phenothiazines-differ-from-nonphenothiazines-in-terms-of-chemical-structure-and-effects
+    url: /learn/psychology/questions/what-distinguishes-primary-anxiety-from-secondary-anxiety
 related_article2:
-    id: 104599
+    id: 104588
     title: >-
-        What is the primary purpose of anxiolytics in psychiatric treatment?
+        What are the main differences between typical and atypical antipsychotics?
     subject: Medicine
-    url: /learn/medicine/questions/what-is-the-primary-purpose-of-anxiolytics-in-psychiatric-treatment
+    url: /learn/medicine/questions/what-are-the-main-differences-between-typical-and-atypical-antipsychotics
 related_article3:
-    id: 104592
+    id: 104596
     title: >-
-        What is Extrapyramidal Syndrome and how is it related to antipsychotic use?
+        What is Tardive Dyskinesia and how can it be prevented or treated?
     subject: Medicine
-    url: /learn/medicine/questions/what-is-extrapyramidal-syndrome-and-how-is-it-related-to-antipsychotic-use
+    url: /learn/medicine/questions/what-is-tardive-dyskinesia-and-how-can-it-be-prevented-or-treated
 related_article4:
-    id: 104602
+    id: 104598
     title: >-
-        What distinguishes primary anxiety from secondary anxiety?
-    subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-primary-anxiety-from-secondary-anxiety
-related_article5:
-    id: 104610
-    title: >-
-        What role does lithium play as a mood stabilizer and what are its side effects?
+        What special considerations should be taken into account when prescribing antipsychotics to older adults?
     subject: Medicine
-    url: /learn/medicine/questions/what-role-does-lithium-play-as-a-mood-stabilizer-and-what-are-its-side-effects
+    url: /learn/medicine/questions/what-special-considerations-should-be-taken-into-account-when-prescribing-antipsychotics-to-older-adults
 ---

 &nbsp;